KxPi314/python-tcp-chat-redis/README.md

 * `chat:{id}:members` (Set) – IDs of participants in a specific chat.
 * `chat:{id}:messages` (Stream) – Chronological chat log.

 > **Note on Deletion:** Users can delete their accounts permanently.
 When this happens, their credentials and username are freed up, but their historical messages remain intact in the chat streams to preserve conversation context.
-Empty chats (with 0 members) are automatically garbage-collected.
+Empty chats (with 0 members) are automatically removed.

 ## How to Run the Project Locally
 **Prerequisites:**